fdoyle/Calendar/Readme.md

 ### todos
 There are some //todo's in the code, which represent things that I would want to get to in a production app, but feel outside of the current scope

+*Develop and Master are both building on March 10.
+Currently, lint checks can fail the build (a personal preference) but that means differing lint versions can break things.
+If anything's broken, let me know and we'll get it straightened out*